-For more information contact AssetFuture, Director: Larry Woodland, mobile 0414 488 541, email: larryw@assetfuture.com, website: www.assetfuture.com Changing the way spaces work so they are better for people is a guiding principle of Architectus designs, and this concept is embodied on a grand and lasting scale in the Brisbane Supreme Court project.
+For more information contact Asset Future, Director: Larry Woodland, mobile 0414 488 541, email: larryw@assetfuture.com, website: www.assetfuture.com Changing the way spaces work so they are better for people is a guiding principle of Architectus designs, and this concept is embodied on a grand and lasting scale in the Brisbane Supreme Court project.
 As winners of the design competition for the building held in 2007, a collaborative team of architects from Architectus' offices in Brisbane, Sydney, Melbourne and Auckland in association with Guymer Bailey Architects has been involved in the project from inception through to the official opening in August 2012.

-"We wanted to make the rooms comfortable and natural and avoid cold air conditioning.
-Top down air conditioning is also inefficient, so we designed for displacement air conditioning which comes up "This was a large site, and one of the three major buildings of Queensland through the timber floors overlaying the floor slabs, eliminating the Governance.
-The design is not only of the courts but also of the square, need for normal dropped ceilings with grilles for HVAC so we can so it begins with an urban design concept.
-It is a major change to the city just have concrete ceilings.
-The rooms use pelmet lighting which is and adds a new square which is the major point of arrival from the Kurilpa thrown up onto the ceiling and bounced down into the room, so there Bridge," said Architectus Design Director, Professor John Hockings. is no glare of artificial light.
-There are acoustic timber walls up to 3m high, and all natural timber furniture which we designed ourselves.
-The light-filled, spacious and transparent design reflects changing ideas The collaboration (between Architectus, Guymer Bailey, Lend Lease of what is a courts building.
-While it still meets the very strict security and the consultant team) went right down to small components such requirements, and provides separation between the four different user as the design of fire sprinklers which are almost invisible and cast into groups - judges, the public, the legal fraternity and offenders - the the slab without drilling.
+"This was a large site, and one of the three major buildings of Queensland Governance.
+The design is not only of the courts but also of the square, so it begins with an urban design concept.
+It is a major change to the city and adds a new square which is the major point of arrival from the Kurilpa Bridge," said Architectus Design Director, Professor John Hockings.

-unhealthy, unsustainable enclosed spaces of the past are no more.
+The light-filled, spacious and transparent design reflects changing ideas of what is a courts building.
+While it still meets the very strict security requirements, and provides separation between the four different user groups - judges, the public, the legal fraternity and offenders - the unhealthy, unsustainable enclosed spaces of the past are no more.